beenotung/quick-erd/README.md

 #### Setup

-1. Install this package globally, run: `npm i -g quick-erd`
+1. Install this package as devDependency, run `npm i -D quick-erd`

-For MacOS users, you may need sudo permission to install global package, e.g. by running: `sudo npm i -g quick-erd`

-If you do not prefer to install global package, you can run below commands with npx, e.g.

-- `npx --yes -p quick-erd pg-to-erd > erd.txt`,
-- `npx --yes -p quick-erd sqlite-to-erd > erd.txt`, or
-- `npx --yes -p quick-erd erd-to-knex < erd.txt`

 2. Setup database connection credential in `.env`.

-This step is not needed for sqlite
+`.env` is not needed for sqlite

 You can refer to `.env.example`

+A set of available commands in example:
+- `npx pg-to-erd > erd.txt`,
+- `npx sqlite-to-erd dev.sqlite3 > erd.txt`, or
+- `npx erd-to-knex < erd.txt`

 #### Import from Existing Schema